glutanimate/syntax-highlighting/docs/description.md

 **CONFIGURATION**

+**Basic**

 Currently there are four configuration options, available from Anki's main screen through *Tools* → *Syntax Highlighting Options*:

 - **Line numbers** (default: true): Whether or not to include line numbers in the highlighted code
 - **Center code fragments** (default: true): Whether or not to automatically center the code in the field
 - **Use CSS classes** (default: false): Whether or not to use CSS classes instead of inline styles for syntax highlighting.

     Using css classes allows you more customization, and results in a smaller database size, but you'll need to manually include a styling sheet in every note type, so it's only recommended for advanced users.
-You will find some default CSS code that you can include in your templates on [GitHub](https://github.com/glutanimate/syntax-highlighting/blob/master/docs/css.md).
+You will find a selection of CSS styles that you can include in your card templates in the [documentation on GitHub](https://github.com/glutanimate/syntax-highlighting/blob/master/docs/css.md).

 - **Default to last language used per deck** (default: true): Whether or not to remember the last programming language for each deck individually

 Please note that changes in the configuration will only affect new notes.

+**Advanced**

+*Syntax Highlighting* also comes with a number of advanced options.
+These can be edited by either using Anki 2.1's inbuilt add-on configuration screen (*Tools* → *Add-ons* → select *Syntax Highlighting* → click on *Config*) or by manually editing the corresponding config keys in `syntax_highlighting/meta.json` in Anki's add-on folder (Anki 2.0) [the config.json file contains the default values and **should not be modified**.]

+The following options may be customized:

+- `hotkey` [string]: Add-on invocation hotkey.
+Default: `Alt+S`
+- `limitToLags` [list]: List of programming languages to limit combobox menu to.
+Default: `[]` (i.e. no limit).
+Example: `["Python", "Java", "JavaScript"]`.

+These advanced settings do not sync and require a restart to apply.

 **SUPPORT**